All your Bridal Queries Answered

 How Do I Secure My Date With You and Do You Have a Minimum Booking Fee?

 Your wedding date is secured once your deposit has been paid.
-This is £50 and is non-refundable, however is deducted from your booking total.
+Your £50 deposit is deducted from your booking total.
 I’ll then send you a booking confirmation, and you’re in!

-I have a £200 minimum booking fee for all dates.
+I have a £350 minimum booking fee for all peak season weekend dates.

 Do I Need A Bridal Trial?